StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 The default deployment includes:

-* Cortex application pods
+* A single Cortex application pod
-* A two-node Elasticsearch cluster for search indexing
+* A one-node Elasticsearch cluster for search indexing, using Elasticsearch 8
 * Shared storage for analyzer job data

 ## Infrastructure requirements